 To go to the previous page while browsing, select Back.
-If Back is not available, select Options > Navigation options > History to view miniatures of pages visited (or a list of pages visited) during a browsing session.
+If Back is not available, select Options > Navigation options > History to view a chronological list of the pages you visited during a browsing session.

 To retrieve the latest content from the server, select Options > Navigation options > Reload.